 Using STorM32 with ArduPilot

-The information on this page refers to firmware v2.40 and BetaCopter v013, and higher.
+The information on this page refers to firmware v2.48e and BetaPilot 4.0 v0.40, and higher.

-The STorM32 gimbal controller can communicate with an ArduPilot flight controller via (i) a serial UART data line or (ii) the CAN bus using the UAVCAN protocol.
-The serial/UAVCAN communication allows for a much richer data transmission and accordingly richer set of features than possible with the traditional PWM connections.
-Examples are advanced control functions or the STorM32-Link.
-It also leads to a clean wiring.
+The STorM32 gimbal controller can communicate with an ArduPilot flight controller via a serial UART data line.
+The serial communication allows for a much richer data transmission and accordingly richer set of features than possible with the traditional PWM connections.
+Examples are advanced control functions, the STorM32-Link or the NT Camera features.
+It also can lead to a much cleaner wiring.

 If you just need the range of functionality possible with the standard tilt & pan control, then you don't need anything of the following, and you may stop reading here.
 Also, some of the features discussed below can be accomplished by workarounds.
 Decide yourself which approach fits your needs best. :)